socky/socky-api/SPECIFICATION.md

 - Server: main core waiting for connections from clients.
 Base implementation(in Ruby) will be handled [here](http://github.com/socky/socky-server-ruby).
 - WebSocket Client: component allowing client to connect to Server.
 Base implementation(in JavaScript) will be handled [here](http://github.com/socky/socky-js).
 From here it will be called "WS-Client".
+- HTTP Client: component allowing sending messages to Server without remaining connected.
+Base implementation(in Ruby) will be handled [here](http://github.com/socky/socky-client-ruby).
+From here it will be called "HTTP-Client".
 - Authentication Module: component allowing authenticate Client rights to connect to Server.
 Base implementation(in Ruby) will be handled [here](http://github.com/socky/socky-authenticator-ruby).
 From here it will be called "Authenticator".

-Note that this split to 3 parts is used just to allow demonstrate protocol.
+Note that this split to 4 parts is used just to allow demonstrate protocol.
 Any part can be written in any language and, unless it create security risk, merged in one module.

 ## Additional naming: